Peter Cook: Legacy

 Cook is widely acknowledged as a strong influence on the many British comedians who followed him from the amateur dramatic clubs of British universities to the Edinburgh Festival Fringe, and then to radio and television.
 On his death, some critics choose to see Cook's life as tragic, insofar as the brilliance of his youth had not been sustained in his later years.
-However, Cook always maintained he had no ambitions for sustained success.
+However, Cook maintained he was "comfortable with limited ambition" not necessarily for the sustained international success that Dudley Moore achieved.
 He assessed happiness by his friendships and his enjoyment of life.
 Eric Idle said Cook had not wasted his talent, but rather that the newspapers had tried to waste him.

+In 1995 premiered Play Wisty For Me – The Life of Peter Cook, an original play to pay tribute to Cook.

 Several friends honoured him with a dedication in the closing credits of Fierce Creatures (1997), a comedy film written by John Cleese about a zoo in peril of being closed.
 It starred Cleese alongside Jamie Lee Curtis, Kevin Kline, and Michael Palin.
-The dedication displays photos and the lifespan dates of Cook and of naturalist and humourist Gerald Durrell.
+The dedication displays photos and the lifespan dates of Cook and of naturalist and humorist Gerald Durrell.

 In 1999, the minor planet 20468 Petercook, in the main asteroid belt, was named after Cook.

 Channel 4 broadcast Not Only But Always, a television film dramatising the relationship between Cook and Moore, with Rhys Ifans portraying Cook.
 At the 2005 Edinburgh Festival Fringe, a play, Pete and Dud: Come Again written by Chris Bartlett and Nick Awde, examined the relationship from Moore's view.
 The play was transferred to London's West End at The Venue in 2006 and toured the UK the following year.
 During the West End run, Tom Goodman-Hill starred as Cook, with Kevin Bishop as Moore.

 A green plaque to honour Cook was unveiled by the Westminster City Council and the Heritage Foundation at the site of the Establishment Club, at 18 Greek Street, on 15 February 2009.

 A blue plaque was unveiled by the Torbay Civic Society on 17 November 2014 at Cook's place of birth, "Shearbridge", Middle Warberry Road, Torquay, with his widow Lin and other members of the family in attendance.
 A further blue plaque was commissioned and erected at the home of Torquay United, Plainmoor, Torquay, in 2015.